Percona-Lab/proxysql-ha-experiments/caveats/README.md

 * You register a service (or a check) into the catalog, which is global, but you always deregister from the local node.
 To completely deregistering a node, you should run a command against all nodes.

+* A client is responsible for its own checks.
+If it dies, no one will do those checks.
+Normally it isn't huge problem, because a client runs on a service's machine.
+But with Docker, usually a client has its own container.
+Thus, keep some check redundancy.

 ##Consul and ProxySQL